beameio/defcon2019/README.md

 # Why DEFCON?
 * Understanding these mechanisms is critical from attackers and defenders point of view.
 * The idea presented leverages some concepts from blockchain in an innovative way.
+* We will provide a frame of reference how one can assess a security of a matching API, and brute force suseptibility.
 * The idea is intellectually stimulating and can lead to other developments using cryptographic primitives in new ways.
 * To the knowledge of the authors, similar ideas have been used by CTF organizers to prevent brute forcing of challenges submitted, but such methods have received no attention in a greater context of general applicability to the defense of APIs.